Effects of Xanax

-Xanax addiction is becoming more prevalent in today’s world with the increasing diagnoses of panic disorders.
-Xanax has a high potential for abuse and addiction.
-Xanax (generic name Alprazolam) is a benzodiazepine, also known as a central nervous system depressant (CNS).
-Xanax is prescribed to treat anxiety and panic disorders and sometimes used as a sleep aid.
-Even when Xanax is taken as prescribed, you or a loved one can become dependent on Xanax as dependence occurs quickly with benzos.
+Xanax addiction is becoming more prevalent in today’s world, with increasing instances of panic and anxiety disorder.
+Xanax has a high potential for abuse and addiction, which are different problems.
+Xanax (generic name alprazolam) is a benzodiazepine (benzo), also known as a central nervous system (CNS) depressant.
+Xanax is prescribed to treat anxiety and panic disorders and sometimes used as a sleep aid

 Behavioral Signs of Xanax Abuse and Xanax Addiction

 When Xanax is abused, it can cause strange behaviors.
 Some of the most common behavioral signs of Xanax abuse are stealing, slurred speech, disorientation and memory problems.

 - Stealing – Many people impulsively steal when they are high on Xanax.
 If you notice your loved one going through random spurts of acquiring things they usually wouldn’t have, they may be abusing Xanax.